MWells012/12-Employee-Tracker/README.md

 - [Mock-Up](#Mock-up)

 # Description
+This application is a Content Management System interface.
+This type of program/interface allow non-developer people to view and interact with information that has been stored in a database.
+This application is a command-line focused application that allows a company to manage their employee database.

 # User Story
-+ AS A manager
++ AS A business owner
-+ I WANT to generate a webpage that displays my team's basic info
++ I WANT to be able to view and manage the departments, roles, and employees in my company
-+ SO THAT I have quick access to their emails and GitHub profiles
++ SO THAT I can organize and plan my business

 # Installation
-To install this application one must clone the code into your choice of application where you can create a respective repository to execute the code.
-Once cloned, the command npm init -y must be run to create a package where the project files will be stored, from here we must install inquirer.
-It is recommended that you install version 8.2.4 with the command npm i inquirer@8.2.4.
-From here you must open the index.js file in your terminal and run the code npm index.js to start the prompts in your terminal allowing you to answer the questions.
+To run this application follow these steps:

+    ```
+    1. clone the repository using https or SSH
+    2. run npm i
+    ```
+open mysql2 by using: mysql -u root -p

+    ```
+    1. enter your SQL password
+    2. input source db/schema.sql
+    3. use employee_db
+    ```
+Exit mysql by running "quit", then enter:

+    ```
+    1. npm run seed
+    2. make sure you have a .env file with the structure:
+    `- DB_name='employee_db'
+     - DB_USER='root'
+     - DB_PASSWORD='*this should be your personal sql password*'
+    3. npm start or node server.js
+    ```

 # Usage
-This application generates a team of employees based on their roles and your input/selections.
-Once all the prompts in the terminal have been answered, a card will be created with all of the employees information that was given via the questions in the terminal.
-These cards can be viewed on the index.html file that gets created once you've completed building your team.
+Once all the prompts have been answered in the terminal an index.html file will populate allowing you to have all the staffs information accessible from one spot.

 # Tests
-To test this application you will need to use Jest, to run the test in your terminal you will need to type `npm run test`.

 # Mock-Up